-Mobility Grant for Norwegian Language and Literature
+Mobility Grant for Norwegian Language, Literature and Culture

 The grant must be used for fieldwork in connection with a Norwegian higher institution of learning and with a Norwegian tutor.
 Grants are awarded for a minimum of one and a maximum of three months, and cover travel to/from Norway, accommodation and living expenses in Norway for this period.

-Read more in the call for applications:
+Here you find the total call for applications:

 Before applying, you must contact a tutor at a Norwegian university or university college specialising within your field.
 This person will act as your supervisor while you are in Norway.
 Ask your the tutor at your local university for contacts.
 You can also try to find a tutor via webpages of Norwegian Higher Education Institutions.
 They are listed here.